SpaceX promised to fly tourists to the Moon. How's that going?

 SpaceX inked a deal with the space agency in 2015 to develop a way to ferry astronauts to and from the International Space Station using its workhorse Falcon 9 rocket, a vehicle that's much less powerful than the Falcon Heavy or prospective BFR.

-But the company has faced significant delayes — as has its competitor Boeing (BA), which also has a crew contract with NASA.
+But the company has faced significant delays — as has its competitor Boeing (BA), which also has a crew contract with NASA.

 Related: SpaceX launches beefed up Falcon 9 rocket